-The typical speed of change in our everyday life causes us to make mistakes.
-That's OK!
-We need to use the experience to recalibrate, adjust, and move forward.
-The ability to learn from past experience and experimentation to solve new or first-time problems is called Nimble Learning.
-The UC system wide core competency ABCs will help you grow your skills and be successful today and in the future.
-People & Culture offers two cohort experience competency-based leadership development programs to help you focus and personalize your growth.
-Check out the Berkeley People Management (BPM) Part 4: Grow the Organization Program and the BPM Executive Coaching Program.
-Through a leadership 360, coursework, and development coaching, you will advance your effectiveness as a leader at UC Berkeley.
-360s can also be requested outside these programs for a nominal fee.
+Realize that the typical speed of change in our everyday life causes us to make mistakes, and that's OK, as long as we use the experience to recalibrate, adjust, and move forward.
+The ability to learn from past experience and experimentation to solve new or first-time programs is called Nimble Learning.
+This, in addition to the leadership competencies discussed in the Berkeley People Management Part 4: Grow the Organization 360 Degree Assessment and courses will help you grow your skills and be successful today and in the future.
+(If you wish to complete the 360 Degree Assessment that is part of BPM Part 4: Grow the Organization, please let us know.
+The assessment can be completed by anyone on campus for a nominal fee.)

-Step 6 | Continue to develop remote employees
+Step 6 | Continue to develop your team

 One way to show you care and to create some stability during this time is to continue to develop members of your team.
 At UC Berkeley, all employees are entitled to 80 hours (or 10 days) of professional development each year.
-There are a number of free resources for growing your (and your team members) skills from our People & Organization Development team that you can explore to meet this professional development expectation.
+There are a number of free resources for growing your (and your team members') skills from our People & Organization Development team that you can explore to meet this professional development expectation.